flexcompute-readthedocs/flow360-helpcenter/docs/01.introduction/03.workbench-layout/06.entities-browser/01.geometry/README.md

 - Simplified selection of related entities

 ### **Visualization**
 *Geometric entities are visualized in real-time.
-You can toggle on/off the visiblity of grouped edges and faces.*
+You can toggle on/off the visibility of grouped edges and faces.*

 ### **Statistics**
 To view detailed statistics about your geometry, click the **Geometry Stats** button located to the right of the "Geometry" group heading.
 This opens a dialog displaying comprehensive statistics for the geometry in your project, including: